vercel/micro/examples/with-https/README.md

-Micro app with HTTPS
+Micri app with HTTPS
 ====================

-Shows how to make use of HTTPS requests with micro.
+Shows how to make use of HTTPS requests with `micri`.

 How to Use
 ----------